 In New York State, you are required to obtain unemployment insurance through the NYS Department of Labor here, as well as workers’ compensation insurance from the NYS Insurance Fund (NYSIF) or a private carrier of your choice.
 We’ve included more information about business insurance below.

-12. Once your business is set up, you need to open a business bank account.
-Opening this type of account will help keep your personal and business expenses separate.
+Once your business is set up, you need to open a business bank account.
+Opening this type of account will help keep your personal finances separate from your business expenses.
 Keeping your funds separate also helps maintain good credit for the business’s financial needs, such as receiving accounts receivable or obtaining loans.

 To open a business account, you will need to provide the required paperwork for your business structure, including articles of incorporation.
 The best option is usually to use an existing personal checking or savings account as the initial funding source for your new business account, so it’s important to choose a financial institution that provides accounts with low minimum balances and monthly fees.